seracio/xstream-connect/README.md

 As this, we can express each variable of the store as a function of other variables, in a clean and async way.

-[xstream](https://github.com/staltz/xstream)'s Observables are the perfect tool to achieve this purpose, as they are hot and can be easily transformed into BehaviorSubject (via the *render* method).
+[xstream](https://github.com/staltz/xstream)'s Observables are the perfect tool to achieve this purpose, as they are hot and can be easily transformed into BehaviorSubject (via the *remember* method).

 This library only exposes a component *Provider* and an higher order function *connect* to connect your store to the React layer in a *react-redux* fashion.